 Switch up your study habits, if needed.
 LSA Newnan Advising Center offers great suggestions at Adjusting Your Study Habits During COVID-19.
 The Sweetland Writing Center offers a Sweetland Writing Workshop.

 Find your new normal.
 We feel better when we can get our bearings, find our resources, and create productive routines, and those things take time.

-Without the usual rhythm of campus life, you may miss structure in your day.
-Create a schedule e.g. when to arise, when to go to bed, or just focus on the things you want to do today.
-Create a space to do work.
+Without the usual rhythm and activities of campus life, you may miss having more structure in your day.
+Create a schedule e.g. when to rise, when to go to bed, when to attend class, and when to complete homework, chores, and other tasks.
+If possible, create a space to do work separate from your bedroom.

 The Maize and Blue Cupboard is still open and providing food.
 There is no cost.

 Use this time productively.
-Sure, binge-watch.
+Sure, use your free time to binge-watch.
 You don’t have to be super productive all the time.
 But you could make a plan to explore something new, hone your skills, build your resume.
 The University Career Center can provide help.